 How many boxes of tile will I need?

 Divide the total square footage you need by the amount included in the box of tile.
 If you need 165 square feet, and each box holds 10, then divide 10 into 165: You'll need 16.5 boxes.
 So buy 17!
 Or 18, just to be sure.

-Does the size of the tile matter in my calculation?
+Does the size or shape of the tile matter in my calculation?